Shub-kum/Demo1/README.md

 # Demo1
-This is a Demo Github Class
+This is a Demo Github Class.